dougtoppin/keen-congress-vote/README.md

 I've been trying out [https://keen.io/](https://keen.io/) for some analytics and decided to try a little more challenging data.
 This time I am using congressional voting data that can be found off of [https://www.govtrack.us/congress/votes](https://www.govtrack.us/congress/votes)

-To install and use this you can do the following
+To install and use this you can do the following.
+The code already contains a json object that wil be uploaded to your Keen project.

 * install NodeJS
 * create your Keen account and a project